muratk3n/thirdwave/en/tweets/2019/week28.md

 Yang is Just Do It Nike Man type.
 When in doubt, act (obviously don't act for the f--k of it either).
 These ppl lock themselves into inaction overthinking stuff.
 They also worry too much about saying what others expect them to say (in the negative).
-Weird.

 *2019-7-9 13:31:29*